Gaboxadol: Hallucinogenic effects

 Gaboxadol was assessed at supratherapeutic doses of 30 to 45 mg and compared to the Z drug zolpidem in drug users during its development for treatment of insomnia.
 At these doses, gaboxadol produced euphoria and hallucinogenic effects such as dissociation, perceptual changes, and hallucinations.
 The rates of such psychiatric adverse effects were 15% with placebo, 38% with 15 mg, 72% with 30 mg, and 88% with 45 mg gaboxadol.
 It showed less euphoria and misuse potential, more negative and dissociative effects, and fewer sedative effects than zolpidem in these individuals.
 At a dose of 60 mg twice daily in an early study, gaboxadol was described as producing effects including dizziness, vomiting, somnolence, and strong sedation.
 High doses of gaboxadol have also been reported to produce delirium, amnesia, and loss of consciousness.

 According to journalist and scientist Hamilton Morris, the drug can produce strong hallucinogenic effects at high doses similarly to muscimol, with hallucinogenic effects starting at around doses of 30 or 40 mg and powerful hallucinogenic effects occurring at a dose of about 65 mg of the zwitterion.
 Morris has described hallucinogenic effects he experienced with gaboxadol as follows:

 "The next night I increased the dose to 35mg sublingually, and it was then that gaboxadol's relationship to muscimol became manifest.
-In my darkened bedroom I could hear otherworldly music emanating from the motor of a box fan, the white-noise buzzing slowing, taking on the character of an electric viola, the room’s various shadows animated by strange movements, as if cast by a flickering candle — but none of this proved distracting.
+In my darkened bedroom I could hear otherworldly music emanating from the motor of a box fan, the white-noise buzzing slowing, taking on the character of an electric viola, the room's various shadows animated by strange movements, as if cast by a flickering candle — but none of this proved distracting.
 Once again I fell into an all-consuming slumber."

 He has also reported other qualitative accounts of the hallucinogenic effects of gaboxadol.
 Morris has stated that gaboxadol is every bit as powerful as a hallucinogen as serotonergic psychedelics like ayahuasca, but is qualitatively completely different.

 Side effects

 Side effects of gaboxadol include dizziness, sedation, somnolence, headache, nausea, vomiting, and tachycardia, among others.
-It has also been reported to produce giddiness, depersonalization, impaired concentration, and bradycardia.
+It has also been reported to produce giddiness, depersonalization, impaired concentration, confusion, muscle twitches, and bradycardia.
 In clinical studies for insomnia, gaboxadol has been found to be generally well-tolerated for up to 12 months.
 At high doses, it can produce hallucinogenic effects and delirium.